Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Time domain EM response of a conductive, permeable casing

 Away from the source, $\vec{j}_s=0$, giving

 Both terms on the right hand side explicitly contain the permeability.
 Following \cite{Pavlov2001, Noh2016}, we refer to these as the magnetization and induction terms, respectively.
 For the magnetization term, we note that $\nabla \ln \mu_r$ is zero everywhere except where there is a discontinuity in the relative permeability; in our problem this occurs at the walls of the casing.

-To examine what the magnetization term contributes to the EM response, we plot $\vec{h}$, $\vec{b}$ and $\nabla \ln \mu_r$ in the vicinity of the casing.
+To examine what the magnetization term contributes to the EM response, we choose a depth of 100m and plot $\vec{h}$, $\vec{b}$ and $\nabla \ln \mu_r$ in the vicinity of the casing in Figure \ref{fig:magnetization-term}.
 Due to the symmetry of the problem, the radial and vertical components of the magnetic field are negligible and we focus on the azimuthal component.
-The top row shows $h_\theta$, which is continuous across the casing walls and the second row shows $b_\theta$ which is discontinuous where there is a discontinuity in permeability.
+The top row shows $h_\theta$, which is continuous across the casing walls, and the second row shows $b_\theta$ which is discontinuous where there is a discontinuity in permeability.
 The divergence of the log-permeability gives us two delta functions when $\mu_r > 1$, a positive value on the inside of the casing and a negative value on the outside.
 Since there is negligible current in the hollow interior of the well as compared to the casing, the current enclosed by an amperian loop with radius equal to that of the inner casing wall is negligible.
 Thus $\vec{b}$ on the inner casing wall is negligible.
 Therefore, the main contribution that the magnetization term makes to the response is on the outer casing wall.
-Since the $\nabla_r \ln \mu_r$ is negative at the outer casing wall and $b_\theta$ is too, their cross product is a positive quantity in the z-direction.
-We can interpret this as a current that is scaled by the permeability, as shown on the right hand side of equation \ref{eq:permeability-ampere}..
+Since $\nabla_r \ln \mu_r$ is negative at the outer casing wall and $b_\theta$ is too, their cross product is a positive quantity in the z-direction.
+We can interpret this as a current that is scaled by the permeability, as shown on the right hand side of equation \ref{eq:permeability-ampere}.
 This means the magnetization term contributes an upward current on the outside portion of the casing.